Full spoilers for Outlander Season 8, including the final-season storyline around Frank’s book, King’s Mountain, and Jamie’s fate.

 What does Frank’s book mean in Outlander Season 8?

-Frank’s book introduces historical information about King’s Mountain and Jamie’s possible fate, but its deeper meaning is emotional.
-It turns Frank into a posthumous source of pressure and makes Jamie confront the future through the words of one of the most complicated figures in the series.
+Frank’s book introduces historical information about King’s Mountain and Jamie’s possible fate.
+Its deeper meaning is emotional.
+It turns Frank into a posthumous source of pressure and makes Jamie confront the future through one of the most complicated figures in the series.

 Does Frank’s book prove Jamie dies in Outlander?

-No. The premiere suggests danger and raises the possibility of Jamie’s death, but it does not prove it conclusively.
+No. The book suggests danger and raises the possibility of Jamie’s death, but it does not prove it.
 The more important dramatic effect is what the knowledge does to Jamie now.

 Why is Frank still important in Outlander?